-Moving Mountains - Past Winners
+Moving Mountains - Winner Profiles

 St. Coletta’s Of Wisconsin was recognized for its innovative recruitment and retention practices through an initiative called “Project Moonshot”.
 Moonshot, which was developed in April 2016 as a solution to an ongoing staffing issues with retention.
 This initiative includes competency based job evaluation, promotional and career advancement opportunities, and competitive wages and benefits.